 From his hands, today, out furniture and objects that bring the story of Sardinian ceramics around the world, beyond the sea, in distant lands like Japan or Australia.
 The blue eyes of Walter sees far, beyond the traditional Sardinian clay of which he knows every secret.
 They see a future projected towards modernity.
 Watching him work is a privilege: watch the VIDEO shot in his laboratory Assemini.
 But do not be fooled by the apparent ease with which Walter creates its objects.

 Entering the lab you see is part of the exhibition is to work: the clay, from Tuscany, lying in a corner.
 Apparently she died, a gray and inert matter, but in the hands of Walter – with the help of water – becomes a living creature, soft and yielding: the lathe expands, it's getting larger, gets up.
 It seems that breaths.
-With a few touches Walter makes a decoration on the edge of an "xivedda", the terracotta bowl in which you knead bread.
-Then he engraves a peacock on the bottom of a "freguera", the terracotta bowl where it traditionally does SARDINIAN FREGULA (watch the VIDEO production of fregula).
-Finally, creates a wonderful "Jug in the Wind” or one of the sumptuous "Bride's Brocche", daughters of the purest tradition of Sardinian ceramics.
+With a few touches Walter is a decoration on the edge of a “xivedda”, the terracotta bowl in which you knead bread.
+Then he affects a lapwing on a bottom “freguera”, the terracotta bowl where it traditionally does SARDINIAN FREGULA (watch the VIDEO production of fregula).
+Finally, creates a wonderful “Pitcher in the wind” or one of the sumptuous “Pitchers Bride”, daughters of the purest tradition of Sardinian ceramics.

 The talent of Walter does not stop at decorating: There are hand-drawn objects free (He says he likes to paint not, but we did not believe at all).
 There is the choice of daring and brilliant colors for modern ceramics, or creating original forms of dishes or coffee made services on request.